litestar-org/litestar/docs/usage/5-responses/9-template-responses.md

 pass the following kwargs to it:

 - `name`: Path-like name for the template to be rendered, **required**.
-- `context`: "A dictionary of key/value pairs to be passed to the temple engine's render method.
+- `context`: A dictionary of key/value pairs to be passed to the temple engine's render method.
 - `background`: A callable wrapped in an instance of `starlite.datastructures.BackgroundTask` or a list of `BackgroundTask` instances wrapped in `starlite.datastructures.BackgroundTasks`.
 The callable(s) will be called after the response is executed.
 Note - if you return a value from a `before_request` hook, background tasks passed to the